 The remote teaching and learning environment also presents unique challenges.
 To help aid the transition to remote learning for both instructors and students, here are some suggestions that teaching staff can utilize while making this transition:

-Set clear expectations: While this is a new experience for students and instructors, the tenants of the Honor Code still apply.
+Set clear expectations: While this is a new experience for students and instructors, the tenets of the Honor Code still apply.
 Students may only use resources/aid that is permitted in completing course assignments, and instructors continue to have an obligation to avoid, as far as practicable, academic procedures that create temptations to violate the Honor Code.
 As such, it is crucial to clearly set forth your expectations for the course and each assignment.
 For example:

 Define permitted vs. unpermitted collaboration.
 When students are allowed to consult with each other about assignments, but are not allowed to submit group work for credit, be as clear as possible both orally and in writing about where the boundary lies between permitted and unpermitted collaboration or consultation.
 Clarify if/when the final work product must be exclusively the individual student’s own work and not shared with any other students.